Irvin Leigh Matus: The Shakespeare authorship question: Shakespeare, In Fact

 He took the "Stratfordian" perspective, advocating the orthodox view that William Shakespeare of Stratford-on-Avon, was the primary author of the plays attributed to him.
 Matus went on to defend this position against the Oxfordian theory, (Note: Briefly stated, proponents of the Oxfordian theory of Shakespeare authorship believe that Edward de Vere, 17th Earl of Oxford is the actual author of Shakespeare's works.) in the October 1991 issue of The Atlantic Monthly as part of a print debate written by advocates of both sides.
 He did the same in an article published as part of a similar debate in the April 1999 issue of Harper's Magazine.
 (Note: Matus has also published his contribution to his personal website.)

 In Shakespeare, In Fact, Matus examined Oxfordian arguments, presenting both detailed rebuttals of the sceptical perspective and positive evidence for Shakespeare's authorship.
 On its publication, Shakespeare scholar Thomas Pendleton hailed the work as the most authoritative on the subject.
 (Note: "To the best of my knowledge, no previous Shakespeare scholar has engaged so much of what Oxfordians have presented as evidence for their positions, or has done so as thoroughly.")
 Writer Scott McCrea has praised it for its "original and valuable scholarship", while James S. Shapiro has recently referred "those interested in the strongest arguments in favor of Shakespeare’s authorship" to Matus's book.
 Gail Kern Paster, director of the Washington, DC–based Folger Shakespeare Library, judging its contribution more broadly, has written that Shakespeare, in Fact is recognized as "a reliable, trustworthy, and authoritative source for what we know for sure about Shakespeare."
 Dover Books reissued Shakespeare, In Fact in 2013, with a new introduction by Thomas Mann, former reference librarian at the Library of Congress.

 While working on Shakespeare, In Fact Matus also investigated a different authorship question: Charles Hamilton's claim that he had found "Cardenio"—a lost play by Shakespeare.
 The play turned out to be the playhouse copy of Thomas Middleton's "The Second Maiden's Tragedy," and Matus reviewed Hamilton's book for the Times Literary Supplement.

 Later years

-Matus lived in great dignity on an income substantially under $4,000 per annum in his later years.
-His brilliant conversation, gentleness with fellows and with the creaturely world, and resolute integrity in the face of hard circumstances, is fondly remembered by those who had the opportunity to know him.
+Matus lived on an income substantially under $4,000 per annum in his later years.